 The Cards Are Stacked Against You

 It is important to understand that the team of professionals sent out by the trucking company has one goal, which is to disprove your version of the collision.
-The logbooks of the truck driver will immediately be collected, and these, along with other critical evidence sometimes “disappears” all together.
+The logbooks of the truck driver will immediately be collected, and these, along with other critical evidence sometimes “disappear” altogether.
 The truck driver will be thoroughly “debriefed” by his team as a comprehensive story regarding the events prior to the crash is carefully crafted.

 As the victim, you’ll most likely be completely immersed in receiving appropriate medical care, which means that unlike the trucking company, hiring an attorney will not even be on your radar.
 This disparity can place the trucking company at a decided advantage down the line.
-It is extremely important that you speak to an experienced Texas truck accident attorney as quickly as possible following your accident so that you’re able to create a more level playing field.
+It is extremely important that you speak to an experienced Round Rock Truck Accident Lawyer as quickly as possible following your accident so that you’re able to create a more level playing field.

 - The Trucking Company – The responsible party could be the trucking company, which hired an inexperienced driver or sent a driver out in a mechanically unsound truck.

 - The Truck Driver – The driver could be at fault if he or she was overly fatigued, distracted, impaired, or reckless.